David Manson (schoolmaster): Co-education

 In terms of female education, Manson's English Grammar School was the most important establishment in Belfast.
 It has been compared with the leading, and contemporaneous, co-education establishment in Dublin, the English Grammar School of Samuel Whyte, who, with Locke, similarly believed that, for girls and boys alike, education should be engaging and enjoyable.

-In Hamilton's fictional school, the poor village girls and boys are in separate classes, and in applying Manson's principles Mrs Mason encounters greater difficulty than does Mr. Morison.
+In Hamilton's fictional school, the poor village girls and boys are in separate classes, and in applying Manson's principles Mrs Mason encounters greater difficulty than does Mr. Morrison.
 Considering the "business of housework" not merely "useful to girls in their station as an employment" but also "a means of calling into action their activity and discernment", she sets them the task of cleaning the school rooms.
 On Saturday, those who excel have "the honour" of polishing the furniture in her parlour".
 No record of the Belfast school suggests this is based on Manson's own experience or practice.